munich-quantum-toolkit/predictor/docs/setup.md

 ## Step 2: Train Reinforcement Learning Models

 For each device to be considered, a dedicated reinforcement learning (RL) model must be trained.
-This is based on a figure of merit and a set of training circuits in QASM format located in
+This is based on a figure of merit and a set of training circuits in QASM format.
-`mqt/predictor/rl/training_data/training_circuits <https://github.com/munich-quantum-toolkit/predictor/tree/main/src/mqt/predictor/rl/training_data/training_circuits>`\_.

 ```python
 from mqt.predictor.rl import Predictor as RL_Predictor